Jakup Krasniqi: Politics

 Krasniqi was a member of the illegal political group Kosovo National Movement from 1973 to 1981.
-He was arrested for his political activities and imprisoned from 1981 to 1999.
+He was arrested for his political activities and imprisoned from 1981 to 1991.
 From 1992 to 1998, Krasniqi was a member of the Parliament of Kosova.
 He was general secretary of the Democratic Party of Kosovo from 1998 to 2003.

 In the 2001 election Krasniqi won a seat in the Assembly of the Republic of Kosovo.
 He was reelected in 2004 and 2007.
 Krasniqi was Minister for Reconstruction and Development from 1999 to 2000.
 He was Minister of Public Services from 2002 to 2004.

 Upon the resignation of Fatmir Sejdiu Krasniqi became acting president from 27 September 2010 to 22 February 2011.
 He served as acting president again from 1 April to 7 April 2011, after the resignation of President Behgjet Pacolli.

+War crimes trial

+Krasniqi was arrested by the European Union Rule of Law Mission in Kosovo for crimes against humanity and war crimes, and sent to The Hague in 2020.
+Hashim Thaçi, Rexhep Selimi, Kadri Veseli, and Krasniqi were put on trial for torture and 102 murders conducted during the Kosovo War.
+All of the defendants pleaded not guilty.
+The Kosovo Specialist Chambers found all four guilty of war crimes on 16 September 2026, which included the arbitrary detention of 385 people, cruel treatment against 49 people, torture against 303 people, and the murder of 96 people.
+Krasniqi was sentence to 25 years in prison.

 Personal life

 Krasniqi is the father of four children.
 He can speak English, Croatian, and Serbian.